mysterymath/lcc6502/C_Standard_Design_Implications.md

   * Plain int bitfields are signed.
 * TODO: What does LCC produce for bitfields?
 Compare with the ideal implementation-defined behavior given for this section.
 Particularly:
-  * What happens if other types (short, char, long) are used for the bitfields?
-  * Can a bitfield struct fit in one byte?
-  * Does it insert padding?
   * Can a bitfield span multiple units?
   * Does it allocate from least significant bit to most significant, or vice versa?
   * Do zero width bitfields move to the next byte?